poi-bundler/website/docs/guide/html-entry.md

 # Using HTML Entrypoint

-When you're using JavaScript files as entrypoints, Poi will inject generated files in to an HTML template and then output that HTML template as `index.html`.
+When you're using JavaScript files as entrypoints, Poi will inject generated files into an HTML template and then output that HTML template as `index.html`.
 However using an HTML file as entrypoint may be more straight-forward to many of you.

 Luckily, you can do this with Poi too: